radivoje-v/depth-anything-v2/README.md

 - `--checkpoint`: path to .pth file

 2. Graph surgery - these scripts should be run from modelSDK docker.
-Make sure to include "val" flag when performing surgery on the validation model.<br><br>
+Make sure to include "metric" flag when performing surgery on the metric depth model.<br><br>
 ```bash
 python graph_surgery.py --model <model> [--metric]
 ```